 By spending more to anticipate and address the medical challenges its frail and chronically ill members will face, CareMore aims to prevent and slow the progression of disease rather than treat its complications.
 A comparative analysis of Medicare Advantage plan pricing for beneficiaries in average health indicates CareMore is more efficient in providing standard Medicare benefits than market competitors on average.
 Read more

 Health Share is a nonprofit founded in 2012 to coordinate the provision of medical, dental, and behavioral health care for Medicaid beneficiaries in a tricounty region encompassing Portland, Oregon.
-It is one of 16 coordinated care organizations designated by the state to oversee and improve the delivery of these services for a geographically defined population.
+It is one of 16 coordinated care organizations designated by the state to oversee and improve the delivery of services for a geographically defined population.

 Health Share distributes per-capita payments to health plans and county-run mental health agencies that have agreed to accept risk for providing or ensuring access to defined services.
 These risk-bearing entities collaborate with community-based organizations to improve care for high-need, high-cost patients; achieve efficiencies by centralizing certain administrative and enrollment functions; and create accountability for performance.
 Read more

 NOTE: These case studies were conducted under a contract with the Commonwealth Fund.
 The views expressed are the authors and do not necessarily reflect the views of the Commonwealth Fund or its officers, directors, or staff.